Off-Campus Study & Exchanges encourages students to pursue external scholarship opportunities

 - University of Minnesota, Learning Abroad Center

-Searchable database of scholarships for American undergraduate students planning to study abroad—click on the link for "Learning Abroad Scholarship Database" under the Search for Scholarships & Programs section.
+- Searchable database of scholarships for American undergraduate students planning to study abroad—click on the link for "University of Minnesota's Study Abroad Scholarship Search” under Step 2.

 Back to top